leomrocha/leomrocha.github.io/aboutme.md

 Currently I work mostly with [Python](https://www.python.org/) and [Scala](https://www.scala-lang.org/) (with [Spark](https://spark.apache.org/)) programming languages.
 For Deep learning I mostly use [PyTorch](https://pytorch.org/)

-I am also fluent in Spanish, French and English and hold certifications in Agile methodologies and have experience working on-site and remotly.
+I am also fluent in Spanish, French and English and hold certifications in Agile methodologies and have experience working on-site and remotely.

 Don't hesitate to [contact](./contact/) me if you have any questions or project that I might be of help.